iTitus/cody_emulator/README.md

           Use this when your input text file might have CRLF-style line endings.

+      --physical-keyboard
+          Emulate the keyboard by physically mapping the cody keyboard, without respecting the host's layout

   -v, --verbose...
           Each time this option is added increases the default logging level